mehulagg/gitlab_test/doc/administration/high_availability/database.md

 1. On `10.6.0.22`, our first standby database

-    Make this node a standby of the primary
+    If using repmgr, run below command to make this node a standby of the primary.

     ```sh
     gitlab-ctl repmgr standby setup 10.6.0.21
     ```
+    If using patroni, no addition steps needed.

 1. On `10.6.0.23`, our second standby database

-    Make this node a standby of the primary
+    If using repmgr, run below command to make this node a standby of the primary

     ```sh
     gitlab-ctl repmgr standby setup 10.6.0.21
     ```
+    If using patroni, no addition steps needed.

 1. On `10.6.0.31`, our application server